LuminationDev/edSpark-phase3/README.md

 ### Partner restriction
 User who has role as 'partner' will not be able to access advice, software and school section.
 Means:
-- API: Disable All Advice, software and school API for user role 'partner'
+- API: Disable all advice, software and school API for user role 'partner'
 - API: Create own partner controller-only allow their own resources/posts ?
 (Under consideration)
 - Client: Router middleware, do not add disabled section when rendering navbar and registering route
 - Client: Simplified dashboard.
 (Possibly just their own page?)